Super-Protocol/docs/docs/developers/CLI_commands/offers/offers/update.md

 sidebar_position: 6
 ---

-Update information of an existing offer using an offer description JSON file.
+Updates information of an existing offer using an offer description JSON file.

-Refer to the [Offer description](/developers/cli_guides/providers_offers#offer-description) section to create the initial offer description.
+Refer to the [Providers and Offers](/developers/cli_guides/providers_offers#offer-description) guide to create the initial offer description.

-**Important:** The `offers update` command requires SPCTL with the [provider configuration file](/developers/cli_guides/configure#for-offer-providers).
+**Important:** This command requires SPCTL with the [provider configuration file](/developers/cli_guides/configure#for-offer-providers).

-## Synopsis
+## Syntax

 ```
 ./spctl offers update <type> <offerId> [option ...]